jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 		(lukeghg) prompt% sbatch --mail-user firstname.lastname@luke.fi run-ghg-master.slurm
 		(lukeghg) prompt% sbatch --mail-user firstname.lastname@luke.fi run-eu529-ghg-master.slurm

-Use `squeue` to see the Slurm job numbers and `scancel` to remove the jobs.
+Use `squeue` to see the Slurm job numbers and `scancel` to remove the jobs from execution.
 The output will appear in *output_%j.txt* and *errors_%j.txt* files where *%j* is the Slurm job number.
 Although running the scripts takes up to only ten minutes (each), it might be a good practice to send the work to computational nodes with Slurm.